Are you in the market for a new pump for pumping on the go? Here are six of the best portable breast pumps, so you can pick the right one for you!

 - It is at a higher price point than most breast pumps (though you may be able to get it partially covered through Aeroflow or your FSA).

 - Like the Elvie, the Willow is a bit limited in flange sizes – 21mm, 24mm, and 27mm are available.
-(These will work for most but not all women.)
+(These will work for most but not all people.)

 - The bags and the reusable container are an extra expense.